distanceworkshops/online-course/pages/syllabus.md

   image_fullwidth: header_unsplash_5.jpg
 ---

-The course is composed of six sections.
-Each icon below takes you to one of the sections; they build upon previous sections, so it is best if you take them in order.
+The course is composed of seven sections.
+Each icon below takes you to one of the sections; they build upon previous sections.
+The final section presents an alternative suite of software (R) for conducting distance sampling analysis.
+That section is supplemental to the remainder of the course.

 <div class="row">
     <div class="small-6 columns">